 - Be admitted, enrolled and classified as an undergraduate student in matriculated status in a degree, certificate or diploma program at an eligible North Carolina institution (UNC campuses, Community College Campuses, Independent College Campuses and certain other private colleges)

-- Eligibility is determined based on the same criteria as the Federal Pell Grant with one exception; students not eligible for the Federal Pell Grant with an expected family contribution of 5000 or less will be eligible for an Education Lottery Scholarship.
+- Eligibility is determined based on the same criteria as the Federal Pell Grant with one exception; students with an expected family contribution of 5000 or less may be eligible for the North Carolina Education Lottery Scholarship.
 Students who have earned baccalaureate (four-year) college degrees are ineligible.